MaxSokolich/Magnetoacoustic-Microrobotic-Manipulation-System/README.md

 # Magnetoacoustic Microrobotic Manipulation System
-The Magscope is a magnetic and acoustic field generator with real time micro-scale optical feedback.
+This system is a magnetic and acoustic field generator with real time micro-scale optical feedback.
 The system can also be thought of as a micro-robotic, micro scale manipulation platform with close loop control capabilities.
 Its intention is to be a user friendly, portable, micro-robotic experimentation platform.
 It contains an embedded computer, a microscope, power supplies, power